Vivek-PawarCG/Vivek-PawarCG/README.md

     <tr>
       <td width="50%">
         <h3>🛠️ What I Do</h3>
         <p>I'm a dedicated Full Stack Developer and DevOps Engineer with a passion for crafting innovative, scalable solutions.
-My expertise spans modern web development, intuitive UI/UX design, and robust DevOps practices—including CI/CD automation, cloud infrastructure, and performance optimization.
+My expertise spans modern web development, intuitive UI/UX design, and robust DevOps practices including CI/CD automation, cloud infrastructure, and performance optimization.
 I focus on writing clean, maintainable code and building systems that are both user-friendly and resilient.</p>
       </td>
       <td width="50%">
         <h3>🎯 My Mission</h3>
         <p>As a Senior Analyst and Software Engineer, I specialize in building scalable, AI-powered applications that solve real-world problems.
-I bring a strong foundation in DevOps practices—automating deployments, optimizing CI/CD pipelines, and ensuring system reliability at scale.
+I bring a strong foundation in DevOps practices automating deployments, optimizing CI/CD pipelines, and ensuring system reliability at scale.
 I’m passionate about open-source contributions, continuous learning, and collaborating on innovative projects that make a meaningful impact.</p>
       </td>
     </tr>
   </table>